aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 Logging in is a 1 click process & instant

-I Advise Using An Android Device & Macrodroid, Set up As Follows
+### I Advise Using An Android Device & Macrodroid, Set up As Follows

+(Tested In A Home Internet Replacment Setting, using BT Home Hub 5 Flashed With OpenWRT Configured in Client & Access Point Mode, This allows one device to sign in every device inside my network this runs well & downtime is almost non existant, manually logging out and letting it sign itself in didnt break an active download i had running

+### Speeds For Me: (You Will Vary)
+Ping Approx. 40 MS
+Download 40 Mbps +
+Upload Approx 17 Mbps

 ### Trigger:
 1 - Every 5 Seconds